Good-Ghosting/goodghosting-protocol-v2/README.md

 ## Emergency Scenario
 With Hodl Pools especially there comes a risk of funds being locked in the external protocol in case something happens or if an external protocol utilized by one of the goodghosting pools migrates to a new contract in the middle of a game.
 So to handle these scenario's we have a introduced a new function in the smart contract (enableEmergencyWithdraw)[https://github.com/Good-Ghosting/goodghosting-protocol-v1/blob/master/contracts/Pool.sol#L572] which can only be called by the contract deployer aka the admin.

 Once this function is called, it updates the last segment value to current segment & makes the emergency flag true in the smart contract, players then who have deposited in the prev. segment i.e current segment - 1 are all considered as winners and they can withdraw their funds immeditately once the emergency flag is enabled.

+**NOTE** - Handling this emergency early exit is the reason `cummalativePlayerIndexSum` is a mapping.